Skip to contents

 RNG overlap

 In theory, there is a risk that the pseudo-random number generator streams of different targets will overlap and produce statistically correlated results.
 (For a discussion of the motivating problem, see the Section 6: "Random-number generation" in the parallel package vignette: vignette(topic = "parallel", package = "parallel").)
 However, this risk is extremely small in practice, as shown by L'Ecuyer et al. (2017) doi:10.1016/j.matcom.2016.05.005 under "A single RNG with a 'random' seed for each stream" (Section 4: under "How to produce parallel streams and substreams"). targets and tarchetypes take the approach discussed in the aforementioned section of the paper using the secretbase package by Charlie Gao (2024) doi:10.5281/zenodo.10553140 .
-To generate the 32-bit integer seed argument of set.seed() for each target, secretbase generates a cryptographic SHA3 hash and robustly converts it to 32-bit output using the SHAKE256 extendable output function (XOF). secretbase uses algorithms from the Mbed TLS C library.
+To generate the 32-bit integer seed argument of set.seed() for each target, secretbase generates a cryptographic hash using the SHAKE256 extendable output function (XOF). secretbase uses algorithms from the Mbed TLS C library.

 References